jonmon6691/LoRa-Latch/README.md

 ![Simulation gif](docs/hbr_sim.gif)

 ## Next steps
-* **Add security:** right now, any LoRa message at all will trigger the unlock timer...
-Not good!
+* **Improve security:** Right now, the latch will unlock if it recieves a message matching a static password, and it's sent in the clear...
+Not great!
 The LoRa modules implement AES encryption so a nice challenge-response authentication could even be possible!
 The absolute obscurity of this installation, combined with how often the door is propped open anyway, make this a less critical problem for the time being.
 * **More efficient remote:** Add a battery and charger circuit so that the unlock code is only sent when the car is turned off.
 Right now, the unlock code is sent at all times while the car is on.
+* **Unlock via internet:** Having a web API available to unlock would open up possbilities for allowing delivery people in while away, or setting to unlock via the resident's phone in anticipation of visitors, etc.